Leveraging AI to Enhance Treatment for Severe COVID Patients

 When Deepak Kaura graduated from medical school at the University of Manitoba, he took the Hippocratic Oath, pledging to “consecrate my life to the service of humanity.”
 It’s an oath he takes to heart.
-Born and raised in Kenya, helping others has been the biggest driver of Deepak’s professional career and what ultimately motivated him to become Chief Medical Officer at 1QBit, an advanced computing company that’s leading XrAI, a Digital Technology Supercluster project.
+Born and raised in Kenya, helping others has been the biggest driver of Deepak’s professional career and what ultimately motivated him to become Chief Medical Officer at Synthesis Health, a medical technology solutions company that’s leading XrAI, a Digital Technology Supercluster project.

 XrAI has been approved by Health Canada as a Class III medical device to support health providers in the fight against COVID-19.
 The software solution has been deployed by Trillium Health Partners in Ontario and will soon be available across Saskatchewan.
 Talks are also underway with health authorities in Greater Vancouver and B.C.’s Fraser Valley.

-“The trust that 1QBit’s tool has garnered as a result of its rigorous approach is what I believe has led to such a prompt and positive response from the medical community,”
+“The trust that Synthesis Health’s tool has garnered as a result of its rigorous approach is what I believe has led to such a prompt and positive response from the medical community,”

 says Dr. Paul Babyn, Physician Executive of the Saskatchewan Health Authority, which conducted its clinical trial for XrAI much sooner than originally planned.